spanners/dissertation/dissertation/sections/pilot2.markdown

 half-way.
 A youtube video (See https://www.youtube.com/watch?v=cUgK42N7kt8) is to be given to the participants so that they can see what the completed task looks like.

+The experiment will be conducted remotely.
+I will send the participants a link to the pre-questionnaire and either the Elm or JS task, and the youtube video link.
+The pre-questionnaire data will be stored on Survey Monkey, the click data will be stored on Firebase in JSON via my EmbedMe.elm (See \ref{EmbedMe.elm}) mouse click tracking program, and I will log the time at which a click occurs and it's `(x,y)` coordinates under a participant number unique to each participant.

 This will be a 2×2×2 study, using geometrically defined regions (See Figures
 \ref{fig:regions-elm-labelled} and \ref{fig:regions-js-labelled}), also known as